Ministry for Business and Made in Italy: Competences

 Functions of MiSE and its bodies actuate the dispositions of the Italian and European Consumption Code, Private Insurance Code, Industrial Property Code, Electronic Communications Code.

 The Minister is a member of the High Council of Defence and appoints the General Secretary of the Italian Competition Authority.

 Overseen entities and controlled companies

 Public entities

-At 15 July 2019, MiSE oversees the following public entities:
+As of 15 July 2019, MiSE oversees the following public entities: